catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/introduction.md

 ### MISSION

-The Behavior Twin KIT aims to facilitate the development of scalable and interoperable solutions for connecting service customers, data providers and service providers across organizational boundaries in a generic way.
+The Behaviour Twin KIT aims to facilitate the development of scalable and interoperable solutions for connecting service customers, data providers and service providers across organizational boundaries in a generic way.
 It guides business and software developers by explaining key concepts and by directing them to relevant technical resources and examples.

 ## STATUS QUO & CHALLENGE